gamtiq/amd-view-plugin/README.md

      the default value is `'html'`
 * `defaultInclusionExt` - String - Yes - default file extension for inclusions that will be inserted into result;
      the default value is `'html'`
+* `directiveTag` - Array, String - No - name(s) of tags that should be parsed and processed as dependency directives;
+     the default value is `['link', 'x-link']`
+* `findTag` - Function - No - function that should be used to find next tag which can represent the dependency directive the function takes three parameters: the text, start position for search and the settings object;
+     the function should return an object with the following fields:
+     + `name` - String - name of found tag
+     + `position` - Integer - position of found tag (namely position of the corresponding &lt; (less than sign))
+     + `tagStart` - String - start of found tag ending by a space (i.e. "&lt;tag-name ")
 * `filterTag` - Function - No - function that should be used to determine whether a tag is useful and defines a dependency or the tag should be simply deleted;
+     the function takes three parameters: the text, object tag attributes and the settings object;
-     the function should return true for a useful tag and false for a tag that should be deleted.
+     the function should return true for a useful tag and false for a tag that should be deleted
 * `inclusionLoader` - String - Yes - name of plugin that should be used to load an inclusion file when loader is not specified in resource name; the default value is `'view'`
 * `parse` - Function - No - function that should be used to parse the loaded text;